Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/28186867/

-• Intervention: Repeated PBM (transcranial/near-infrared).
+• Intervention: Repeated photobiomodulation (transcranial/near-infrared).

-• Type: Case series.
+• Study type: Case series.

 2. Nizamutdinov D, et al. tNIR in dementia: improved sleep & mood (2021)